 LCA Undercover Footage Reveals Gruesome Slaughter of Pigs in Illegal Tampa, FL Backyard Farms

-In an undercover investigation, LCA’s Special Investigations Unit (LCA SIU) obtained disturbing footage of pigs being slaughtered in the Tampa, Florida area.
+In an undercover investigation, LCA’s Special Investigations Unit (LCA SIU) obtained disturbing tage of pigs being slaughtered in the Tampa, Florida area.
 These backyard butchers were clearly violating the Humane Slaughter Act, the Florida State Humane Slaughter Act and the Federal Meat Inspection Act.

 The investigation took place at the Hernandez Farm, owned and operated by Braulio Hernandez.
 It is difficult to watch the footage which includes the shooting of two pigs and their subsequent suffering as they are knifed and dragged by a slaughter hook across the floor.
 However, viewing the footage is necessary as there is a need for public awareness regarding illegal slaughterhouses.
 In the video, one poor sow endures a dramatic struggle for her life before she bleeds to death, while a boar kicks and fights as he is being dragged across the blood-stained floor to the butcher table, bleeding to death.